Copyright ©2004 John Fisher. All rights reserved.

 There are also 33 grandchildren of this couple, 23 of whom were present, and 4

-Morway of Worcester, a niece of Mr. Barttro, whose fine singing added to the
+was Miss Rose Morway of Worcester, a niece of Mr. Barttro, whose fine singing added to the pleasantness of

-pleasantness of the occasion.
-Mr. and Mrs. Barttro were the recipients of a
+the occasion.
+Mr. and Mrs. Barttro were the

-Barttro from their absent daughter whose letter appears below.
-Gold coin from
+their absent daughter whose letter appears below.
+Gold coin from many relatives

-many relatives and gifts and pleasant remembrances from many of our townspeople
+and gifts and pleasant remembrances from many of our townspeople who called to

-who called to pay their respects during the afternoon and evening were also
+pay their respects during the afternoon and evening were also received.

-received.
-Refreshments were served and gifts were opened and socializing and
+Refreshments were served and gifts were opened and socializing and music by

 My dearly cherished parents, to you my good father and mother, this letter will